uqlibrary/technology-training/Python/seaborn_intermediate/seaborn_intermediate.md

 ![image](https://user-images.githubusercontent.com/118239146/209038743-face6cab-3d76-4280-b028-8bd78f6177a9.png)

-Althought this also changes our scatterplots to bivariate histograms.
+Although this also changes our scatterplots to bivariate histograms.
 If we only want to adjust the diagonal, we can instead use `diag_kind = "hist"`

 ```python
 #%%